-A course on skills required by international order processing and shipping departments.
+A course on international order processing and shipping.
 Topics include: required documentation; selecting forwarders, carriers, and insurance; inter-company communication; responsibilities of all parties to the contract of carriage for shipments; and trade, tariff, and exchange regulations and restrictions.
-Prerequisites: None.

-9252 Cooperative Education International Trade Management
+Prerequisites: SCM 1880.
+9252 Cooperative Education

+International Trade Management

 Students seeking an Associate degree participate in a paid field learning experience related to their degree program.
 Students must adhere to cooperative education policies and procedures to earn credit.
 Course may be repeated.

 Prerequisites: Admitted to the ITM program, 2.0 minimum GPA.

-International Trade Management-Parallel 1-20-1 Students seeking an Associate degree participate in a paid field learning experience related to their degree program for a minimum of 20 hours per week.
+International Trade Management-Parallel Students seeking an Associate degree participate in a paid field learning experience related to their degree participate in a paid field learning experience related to their degree program for a minimum of 20 hours per week.
 Students must also register for academic course requirements during the same term.
 Students must adhere to cooperative education policies and procedures to earn credit.
 Course may be repeated.

 Prerequisites: Admitted to the ITM program, 2.0 minimum GPA.

-Interpreter Training ITP
+ITP Interpreter Training

-1086 Beginning ASL 1 An introduction to American Sign Language.
+1086 Beginning ASL 1

+An introduction to American Sign Language.
 Topics include: ASL vocabulary; Deaf culture; grammar; and beginning conversational, comprehensive, and expressive skills.